pendo-io/pendo-mobile-sdk/migration-docs/ios-2.x-to-3.x-migration.md

 <td align=center><b>initSDK </td>
 <td>

-Replace `initSDK` by calling the `setup` API followed by the `startSession` API.
+Replace `initSDK` by calling the `setup` API, followed by the `startSession` API.
 The `PendoInitParams` instance passed into `initSDK` no longer exists.
-The initialization parameters should be passed in directly to the `setup` and `startSession` APIs.
+The initialization parameters should be passed directly to the `setup` and `startSession` APIs.

 <b>2.x (deprecated):</b>